Vision Therapy for Kids Misdiagnosed with ADD or ADHD

 Your 3rd grader is intuitive and intelligent, so they move on to 4th grade.
 Only now, they’re expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as they cannot make sense of the words on the page.
 That’s where vision therapy can help.

 Do you think your child’s ADHD-like symptoms may be the result of a vision problem?
-Schedule a functional vision evaluation with Dr. Carole Burns to find out.
+Schedule a functional vision evaluation with any of our great doctors at The Solution Center to find out.
 If it is determined that the issue is in fact vision-related, a customized vision therapy program for will be provided, based on your child’s own unique needs.

 What If My Child Was Misdiagnosed With ADD or ADHD?